1. Overview

 importantly is land acquired for Dams and Mining.
 This is covered in a

 following section.
-The big question confronting India is whether it is fair to continue on the path of
+The big question confronting India

 Compensation